RikVoorhaar/bgg-cohomology/README.md

 Furthermore the `computations` directory contains notebooks with the code we used for the results in our preprint.

-## To do

-Several important features are currently in development.
-- Optimize the computation of BGG maps
-- Add support for a wider class of Lie algebra modules.

-We welcome all suggestions and feature requests for academic purposes.

 ## Credit
 All the code has been written by **Rik Voorhaar**.
  Additional credit goes to **Nicolas Hemelsoet** for many aspects of the algorithm implemented here.